anthonymcglone2022/postcodes/README.md

 i.e. checkViaRegex/W5 1AT

-RETURNS boolean TRUE if in the correct format, FALSE if not
+RETURNS boolean TRUE if postcode follows all formatting rules, FALSE if not

 **6 - Format a post code (capitalizes, adds space between outer and inner code, removes non alphanumerics etc.)**